JanssenProject/jans/docs/cedarling/getting-started/python.md

 ## Installation

-### Building from source
+At the moment, the Cedarling Python bindings are not available via package managers like PyPI.
+To use them, you'll need to build from source.

-The recommended way to use Cedarling in a Python project is by compiling a wheel using [Maturin](https://github.com/PyO3/maturin).
+The recommended approach is to compile a Python wheel using [Maturin](https://github.com/PyO3/maturin), a tool for building and publishing Rust-based Python packages.

 **1. Set up a virtual environment**